-[38] To obtain physical resuspension, we use a shear factor of $f{\rm shr} = 38$.
+To avoid unphysical resuspension, we use a shear factor of $f{\rm shr} = 38$.
 The eroded particles are spread uniformly in a region close to the substrate, typically over a thickness of 0.15.
 Changing the spreading range by 20% only has a small effect on the results.
 When the resuspension is high, the particles injected over this range are rapidly transported further by the flow to distances much greater than the initial injection range.
+This leads to the small sensitivity to the initial injection range.
 In contrast, depth-averaged models the injected particles are spread over the transverse layer.

-[39] Five types of grains are simulated with diameters that range from 300 μ m to 1000 μ m.
+Five types of grains are simulated with diameters that range from 300 μ m to 1000 μ m.
 The number of flows simulated are typically 120.
 A typical runtime on an 8 core (dual quad core Xeon E5462, 2.68 GHz) machine is 20 hours.
 The program is restartable.